AlexandruDbr/Brilio_final_project/README.md

 ## Final project Brillio Academy

-#### This repository contains the entire technical project after the end of the academy, where I studied SQL, Tableau,  Power BI, Alteryx from 2nd September until 27 September.
+This repository contains the entire technical project after the end of the academy, where I studied SQL, Tableau,  Power BI, Alteryx from 2nd September until 27 September 2025.

 ### This project contains 3 parts:
-**1. A SQL script in which I did CRUD operations**
+*1. A SQL script in which I did CRUD operations**

-**2. An Alteryx file where I performed the following ETL operations:**
+*2. An Alteryx file where I performed the following ETL operations:*

     •	Use the tool that automatically attributes the best data type to each field.
     •	Remove trailing spaces from the fields where there are issues.